corda/corda-docs/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 | 4.0 | 4 |
 | 3.3 | 3 |
 {{< /table >}}

+## Upgrading apps to Platform Version 10

+No manual upgrade steps are required.

 ## Upgrading apps to Platform Version 9